emfinfo/conseillers/README.md

-# conseillers 1.1.0 (januar 2017)
+# conseillers 1.1.0 (january 2017)
 A small Play! framework 2.5.x application with a MySQL DB (Swiss parliament).
 This release is now full adapted to Play 2.5.x.
-DbWorker if now build by a DbWorkerFactory.
+DbWorker if now build by a DbWorkerFactory (for JPA entity manager injection).

 * Prerequisites :
   * Netbeans 8.2 and the « Pleasure Play Framework Plugin » installed